vineethkumarv/sv-wiki/Control-Flow.md

-# Control flow

-In this topic , we will learn about the conditional statements and loops .

 ## Conditional Statement
 Conditional statement  are used for executing the statements by giving the conditions.
 These statements until the condition become false .